JMORK85/JMORK85/README.md

 ## Hi, I'm James! 👋

-- 👨🏻‍💻 Aspiring AWS Cloud Engineer (currently Application Deployment Specialist)
+👨🏻‍💻 Aspiring AWS Cloud Engineer (currently Application Deployment Specialist)<br/>
-- 🌱 I’m currently learning/studying AWS Certified Cloud Practitioner using AWS free tier training modules including Cloud Quest to pivot/transition from my current role into the Cloud
+🌱 I’m currently learning/studying AWS Certified Cloud Practitioner using AWS free tier training modules including Cloud Quest to pivot/transition from my current role into the Cloud<br/>
-- 👯 I’m looking to collaborate on fun, hands-on AWS projects to build a working portfolio of my Cloud knowledge/skillset
+👯 I’m looking to collaborate on fun, hands-on AWS projects to build a working portfolio of my Cloud knowledge/skillset<br/>

 <!--
 **JMORK85/JMORK85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.